ucdavis/FairMLCourse/Blog.md

 **May 1, 2045:**

+Problem 1 of Hwk 2 is now on our GitHub repo.

+**PLEASE, IF AT ALL POSSIBLE, READ IT BEFORE CLASS TOMORROW.**

+We will discuss it in class tomorrow, and it's best if you are prepared to understand my comments.

+The specs are very long, and though in the end you'll see that it was actually simple, at first you'll find it challenging just to understand the goals.

+**May 1, 2045:**

 In interactive grading, each group will be asked different questions, but there may be some overlap.
 Do not divulge to other groups the questions asked of you.